alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/fundamentals/tools/dotnet-aspnet-codegenerator.md

 * `Details`
 * `List`

-Aşağıdaki tabloda `aspnet-codegenerator` `razorpage` ve `controller`seçenekleri listelenmiştir:
+Aşağıdaki tabloda ve seçenekleri listelenmiştir `aspnet-codegenerator` `razorpage` `controller` :

 [!INCLUDE [aspnet-codegenerator-args-md.md](~/includes/aspnet-codegenerator-args-md.md)]

-Aşağıdaki tabloda aşağıdakiler için `aspnet-codegenerator razorpage`benzersiz seçenekler listelenmektedir:
+Aşağıdaki tabloda aşağıdakiler için benzersiz seçenekler listelenmektedir `aspnet-codegenerator razorpage` :

 | Seçenek               | Açıklama|
 | ----------------- | ------------ |